mdiller/dotabase/README.md

 for hero in session.query(Hero):
 	print(hero)
 ```
+If you use MyPy, you should be able to get typing hints and your editor should recognize that the "hero" variable above is an instance of the "Hero" class.

-Note that the package was built using python 3.5 and sqlalchemy 1.1
+Note that the package was built using python 3.9 and sqlalchemy 1.4

 ## JSON files